Top 11 Beauty Trends (2024-2025)

 Curtain bangs — shaggy bangs that are shorter in the center and longer at the sides — are going to continue to be popular all year according to hair stylists.

 Search volume for “curtain bangs” skyrocketed in late 2021 and remains high.

-Celebrities like Bella Hadid and Gabrielle Union are into this trend and #curtainbangs has 3.1 billion views on TikTok.
+Celebrities like Bella Hadid and Gabrielle Union are into this trend and #curtainbangs has over 4 billion views on TikTok.

 Curtain bangs are popular on Instagram and TikTok.

 While curtain bangs are on the longer side and easy to wear, micro bangs are a short and choppy choice for women who want bolder bangs.